 This recipe is made simple by using canned black beans, but you can prepare the beans yourself from dried beans.
 The corn can be prepared by boiling or steaming fresh corn ears or by using frozen corn or canned corn.

-- Remove and then individually wrap each quesadilla for freezer storage.
+Individually wrap each quesadilla for freezer storage.
 Label each bag with the contents and the date.

 - Not everyone loves cilantro, so you can leave that out if it's not to your taste.

-- Pump up the veggies by including chopped roasted red peppers or bell peppers or canned diced green chiles.
+- Pump up the veggies by including chopped roasted red peppers, bell peppers, or canned diced green chiles.
 Or steam and chop spinach, chard, or kale to add to the quesadillas.